Writing reports

 Executive summary

-Techniques to enhance credibility
+Techniques to influence

 • Writing a cost benefit analysis

-• Force field analysis
+• Conducting a force field analysis

 • Writing a convincing argument